pgr/pgr.github.com/_posts/2012-06-30-vehicle-simulation.md

 <img style="margin: 2em auto; display:block;" src="https://s3.amazonaws.com/github_image_storage/thesis_post/balance.png" width="500" height="" alt="" />

-From these qualitative visualisations, we can see the changes that need to be made to alter the vehicles grip whilst maintaining a desired balance.
+From these qualitative visualisations, we can see the changes that need to be made to alter the vehicle's grip whilst maintaining a desired balance.
 Likewise, we can see how to adjust the vehicle balance without compromising grip.

 If we look at single point of these visualisations, we can further qualify the vehicle state, investigating how effectively (and efficiently) each tire is being used.